Incubator 2025: Istanbul

 This edition of the programme will dedicate a special focus to the inclusion and cultural participation of marginalised groups, from an intersectional and inter-generational perspective.
 However, projects with other focuses are equally encouraged to apply.
 If you aspire to take your project to the European level, Incubator is the programme for you.

 Questions?
-Consult the Incubator FAQ here
+Watch the Incubator 2025 info session here or consult the Incubator FAQ here

 Marija Popović (Zmaja) has worked as a project manager, trainer, external evaluator and consultant since 2000.
 She is currently a producer and international cooperation manager at the Institution Student Cultural Centre in Novi Sad, and an EU projects coordinator at the EXIT Foundation.
 She has managed EU projects in the fields of human rights, social inclusion, youth and culture, and has extensive experience with Erasmus+.
 Zmaja is also a member of the Team Europe of the DEU in Serbia.